The importance of frontline staff is undeniable.

 They are your cheerleaders, your foot soldiers and your rockstars: they are your frontline staff!
 The definition of a frontline staff member is:

-The frontline employee is usually the first port of call for the customer.
-They’re in the trenches, handling problems, overcoming obstacles and representing your brand.
+The frontline role is usually the first port of call for the customer.
+Frontline employees are in the trenches, handling problems, overcoming obstacles and representing your brand.
 They’re everywhere, they can work face-to-face, on the phone, or via all sorts of mediums – email, instant messenger or social media.

 - Field Sales Executives